vebbis321/thel.foo/content/posts/custom-text-field/index.md

 ### The delegate

 Okay so where do we set the `focusState`?
 The state has to be set when the editing of the text field did begin (`textFieldDidBeginEditing`), and it has to be disabled when editing has ended (`textFieldDidEndEditing`).
 These two methods are owned by the `UITextField`, but they can be used by any class of our choice.
-To tell the `UITextField` that our `CustomTextField` can use these methods we have to assign our `CustomTextField` as the `UITextField`'s delegate.
+To tell the `UITextField` that our `CustomTextField` can use these methods, we have to assign our `CustomTextField` as the `UITextField`'s delegate.

 ```swift
 textField.delegate = self // self is CustomTextField